Top 10 Best Television Shows of the '90s

 This is where Will Smith was discovered.
 This show is total laughs.

-The X-Files The X-Files is an American science fiction drama television series created by Chris Carter.
-The original television series aired from September 10, 1993, to May 19, 2002, on Fox.
+The X-Files is an American science fiction drama television series created by Chris Carter.
+The original series aired on the Fox network from September 10, 1993, to May 19, 2002.
+It was later revived for two additional seasons in 2016 and 2018 and also inspired two theatrical films.

-Seinfeld Four single friends -- comic Jerry Seinfeld, bungling George Costanza, frustrated working gal Elaine Benes and eccentric neighbor Cosmo Kramer -- deal with the absurdities of everyday life in New York City.
+Four single friends, comic Jerry Seinfeld, bungling George Costanza, frustrated working gal Elaine Benes, and eccentric neighbor Cosmo Kramer, deal with the absurdities of everyday life in New York City.

 This is my favorite TV show and I am a 17-year-old female.
 I laugh every time I watch.
 My parents watched it back in the day and watch it with me sometimes.
 You cannot compare it to today's sitcoms.

-Friends Friends is an American television sitcom, created by David Crane and Marta Kauffman, which originally aired on NBC from September 22, 1994, to May 6, 2004, lasting ten seasons.
-It now airs on Nick at Nite... read more
+Friends is an American television sitcom created by David Crane and Marta Kauffman.
+It originally aired on NBC from September 22, 1994, to May 6, 2004, spanning ten seasons.
+As of April 2026, the series continues to be popular through syndication and streaming platforms, though it is no longer part of... read more

 Friends was an awesome show and should deserve to be number one.
 My favorite character is Joey Tribbiani because he's so funny and no one can touch his food.